azka120140201/Docker-Snake-Game/README.md

 - Ferawati Manurung (120140196)

 # Docker Snake Game
 A snake game is a simple game where a snake moves around a box/wall trying to eat a fruit.
-Once it succesfully eats the fruit, the length of the snake increases.
+Once it succesfully eats the fruit, the length of the snake increases.the snake must avoid its tail.

 # Program Description
 Docker image container for a game called snake game.